Huron River Chain of Lakes Association

 Make a Difference

-Introducing HRCOLA Donate
+Introducing HRCOLA Foundation

 To encourage widespread membership, the basic membership fee for HRCOLA has remained at $50 for more that 15 years.
-However, our costs (Riparian, newsletter and other mailings, website and others continue to go up.
+However, our costs (Riparian, newsletter and other mailings, website and others) continue to go up.
 Your donations will help the HRCOLA keep the basic membership fee at $50.

 More importantly, your donations will help us continue to expand our activities to protect and enhance the quality of water in our lakes and river.